 That being said, it's not wrong for us to help nature take its course and encourage and attract the good bugs to our garden to feast on their natural prey.
 In this article, you may have to turn your concept of good and bad upside down because the creatures we employ to exterminate others are the ones we call the good bugs, and their victims are the bad bugs.

 Here is a list of many of the bad bugs that you may find in your garden.
-Please note however that I am based in Australia so the list of bugs I include here may or may not correspond with what is found in gardens in other parts of the world.
-I am sure though that insect species are probably more widespread than other animal species which often tend to be exclusive to certain countries or regions.
+(Please note that I am based in Australia so the list of bugs I include here may or may not correspond with what is found in gardens in other parts of the world.)
+I am sure, though, that insect species are probably more widespread than other animal species which often tend to be exclusive to certain countries or regions.
 (The book by Jessica Waliser discusses bugs more specific to North America, along with great photos, and I recommend it to my Northern Hemisphere friends.)
 I will provide additional details with some of these, others I will just provide the name.
 Good Bug, Bad Bug

 - Ants can be both bad and good bugs.
 Their farming of aphids can leave the plant covered in unsightly black bubbles or spots and can eventually shorten the life of the plant.
 I also found that ants seemed to infest and spoil the calixes of rosella plants I was growing, but whether this was also the result of aphid infestation I'm not sure.